 65% of businesses identified lead generation as their top marketing challenge.
 It outpaced other significant problems like not having enough money in the marketing budget and team training.

-But with a global pandemic, lead generation got a heck of a lot trickier.
-For the time being, there’s no more showing up in-person and making the sales pitch.
 We don’t have to remind you how important lead generation is to keep a company growing—or even afloat.
-But before you think that you can back to your old pre-digital habits, consider how rapidly these lead generation channels are changing:
+Consider how rapidly these lead generation channels are changing:

 The solution?
 Moving to email-based digital lead generation.

 According to HubSpot, “79% of B2B marketers credit email as the most effective distribution channel for demand gen efforts.”
 The ability to personalize messages (the next best thing to in-person networking) is the “#1 tactic” email marketers use, says HubSpot.